 These low FODMAP haystack cookies will curb your chocolate cravings in no time.
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

-First, we’ll talk about oats.
+First, we'll talk about oats.
+We are using oats in this recipe instead of chow mein noodles (as some haystack cookies recipes call for these) since oats tend to be FODMAP friendly.
 According to Monash University, oats are safe in servings of 1/2 a cup.
 However, some people still find them hard to digest.
 If you know you have issues with oats, start with one or two cookies and see how it goes.

 Also, remember, unless you have celiac disease, you don't need gluten-free oats.
 Patients on the Low FODMAP Diet use gluten-free products to avoid the FODMAP fructan.
 Choosing gluten-free oats won't change the FODMAP content.